 The HERE platform allows you to define schemas that are used for sharing and transferring data between other platform users and pipelines.
-The HERE platform portal and Notebooks use schema artifacts to dynamically decode data stored on the platform.
+The HERE platform portal uses schema artifacts to dynamically decode data stored on the platform.
 The platform uses protobuf files to define these schemas.
 A schema is a collection of related protobuf messages (stored in one or multiple

 .proto files) that describe the structure of a partition in a catalog layer.

 The HERE Data SDK provides a schema Maven Archetype for setting up your own schema projects.
 Schema archetypes aim to:

 Simplify and streamline the creation of schemas in a way that is consistent with the HERE platform requirements.